Millennium Sapphire Trading 0% Lower Over Last Week (MSTO)

 Millennium Sapphire Profile

-Millennium Sapphire launched on December 4th, 2021.
+Millennium Sapphire was first traded on December 4th, 2021.
 Millennium Sapphire’s total supply is 149,999,499 tokens.
+Millennium Sapphire’s official Twitter account is @millenniumsapp and its Facebook page is accessible here.
 Millennium Sapphire’s official message board is mstokensto.medium.com.
 Millennium Sapphire’s official website is mstoken.art.
-Millennium Sapphire’s official Twitter account is @millenniumsapp and its Facebook page is accessible here.

 The MS Token represents both fractionalized ownership in the Millennium Sapphire and future pro-rata share in the potential profits driven by NFTs.
 The NFT’s will be created in collaboration with studios and digital artists.